A home remodel project can be stressful. After all, it’s not every day that your entire house gets taken over by a construction project.

 If you have anything valuable in your home, put it somewhere safe.
 Take your framed photos off the wall.
 Move any vases or other breakables to a safe location.
 You can even move your furniture out of the room to save time if you’d like.

-Some homeowners prefer to but that’s not necessary for everyone.
+Some homeowners prefer to rent a storage unit during their renovation but that’s not necessary for everyone.
 It’s perfectly fine to keep your belongings around as long as they’re in a safe place.

 If you need us to move your furniture, we’re perfectly happy to do so.
 If that’s not possible, we’ll wrap everything in plastic to ensure that nothing gets damaged or stained.